Group vs Individual Insurance: What you need to know and Critical Illness Coverage

 This came as a surprise to some as they were not aware that for Group Insurance policies, the definitions, terms, and conditions of the coverage can be changed by the Group.
 So, while Group Insurance coverage could be relatively cheaper at younger ages, it is important to understand the differences between an Individual Life Insurance Policy and a Group Insurance Policy.

-I list out the key differences between them, the cells highlighted in yellow indicates that is is more favourable.
+I list out the key differences between them, the cells highlighted in yellow indicate that it is more favourable.

 We consider the example of a Male, Age 30, Non-Smoker: